 As a consumer, you are entitled to check your credit report for free once a year.
 To check it quickly, there may be a charge.
-However, if you’re willing to wait around 10 days, you can receive your free credit score check online.
+However, if you’re willing to wait around 10 days, you can receive a free credit score check online.
 To get your credit report in Australia, you can contact any of the main credit report agencies in Australia.
 You’ll just need to provide your full name, address, date of birth, previous address and driver’s license number.
-As we mentioned, the 2 main credit reporting agencies for Australia are Dun and Bradstreet and Veda Advantage.
+As we mentioned, the 2 main credit reporting agencies for Australia are illion and Equifax.

 Why should you check your credit report?

 It’s a good idea to find out what’s in your credit report.
 There is no harm in knowing and it will allow you to make changes to your borrowing habits if necessary.
 Checking your credit report can also alert you if there are any incorrect listings.
 It’s not uncommon to find incorrect listings and, in worst case scenarios, you could be a victim of identity theft.
 In general, here are some simple things to look for that, if wrong, can affect your credit score:

 - Your name or date of birth may be incorrect